Skip to main content

 • For longer trails as required: small rucksack with drink & food, weather protection, first aid pack)

-Tips for fair coexistence in nature
+Tips for responsible behaviour in nature

 • Stay on the marked paths